pi-hole/docker-pi-hole/README.md

 ## Upgrading, Persistence, and Customizations

 The standard Pi-hole customization abilities apply to this docker, but with docker twists such as using docker volume mounts to map host stored file configurations over the container defaults.
+However, mounting these configuration files as read-only should be avoided.
 Volumes are also important to persist the configuration in case you have removed the Pi-hole container which is a typical docker upgrade pattern.

 ### Upgrading / Reconfiguring